ojaohe-3/d0020e/Meetings/Meeting191217.md

 - Steffi Knorn
 - Damianov Varagnolo

+## Summary
+We presented the design for user interfaces together with the node structure for the database.
+The feedback from Steffi and Damianov was to include Intented learning outcome (ilo) to get a better overview of what is needed to learn to get the degree.
+Ilo would also make it easier for teachers to add the knowledge components because the ilo inlcude knowledge components.
+Program board members don't talk about knowledge components, instead they make the programs from skills or ilos.
+Ilos for a program will always be the same, therefore it doesn't matter if the knowledge components is changed as long as the ilos isn't affected.

+They also thought that the drag and drop function should have an alternative to just search for knowledge component and click to add.
+It should be efficient because teachers won't use the system if it takes too long time.
+A tree structure for the knowledge components should be good to know how they relate to each other.
+It would also be good if you could filter on different topics to easier find the knowledge components.
+They also wanted to know if knowledge components are connected inside a course.

+Before next meeting a git respository with all the information about the project done before will be shared to avoid replicating.

 ## Meeting notes
 Johan explains what we are doing.
 Well done.
 Dami: No drag and drop?
 No, I don't want to use the mouse.